NSFivem/Versionchecker/README.md

 # Versionchecker
-- 💻 Simple version checkerthat prints on your console. you can add this to scripts you make.)
+- 💻 Simple version checker that prints on your console. you can add this to scripts you make.)

 ## Coding tules/ langs used.